Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/installation/agent.md

 On your **local** machine, you will need to install [Ansible](https://www.ansible.com/).
 Then you will need to download the [Ansible playbooks](https://github.com/Health-Informatics-UoN/hutch/releases) for installing HutchAgent, the workflow executor ([WfExS](https://github.com/inab/WfExS-backend)) and all the side dependencies for the Hutch environment.
 Your **remote** machine must be accessible via `ssh` by your local machine.
 You must also have a user on the remote machine with `sudo` privileges.

 In the directory where you've downloaded and unpacked the Ansible playbooks, find the file `hutch-agent.service` in `playbooks/files`.
-Open this file in a text editor of your choice and alter the configuration following the instructions in the [Configuration section](/getting-started/configuration/agent.md).
+Open this file in a text editor of your choice and set the configuration variables to suit your environment.
+Guidance on the use of the variables can be found [here](/getting-started/configuration/agent.md).

 Once the configuration is finished, you can deploy HutchAgent to your VM.